Renyuan Liu

 Department of Computer Science, University of York, York, UK (On-Site)

-- Bio-inspired models and biologically-plausible mechanisms for life-long learning machine intelligence, robotics and autonomous systems
+- Bio-inspired models and biologically-plausible mechanisms for life-long learning

 Machine Life and Intelligence Research Centre Advisor: Prof. Qinbing Fu